 The final exam accounts for 20% of your final grade.
 The final exam will be cumulative.
-The final exam contains both multiple-choices questions and problem sets.
 The exam will cover material from the lectures, assignments and class discussions.
 The final exam will NOT cover the content on case studies and will NOT cover any optional readings.
-A mock final exam will be posted for practice.
 The exam is a close-book exam.
+The final exam will be on Avenue Quiz.